by Joanna Chiu

 - Participants must be aware that walks are, by definition, a weather-dependent outdoor event.
 Given the vagaries of weather conditions in Hong Kong, localised weather circumstances may change quickly, regardless of forecast weather conditions on the day.

-- In the case of unsuitable weather conditions attendees will be contacted prior to event, in general no later than 07:00 on the morning of the scheduled event.
+- In the case of unsuitable weather conditions attendees will be contacted three hours before the walk.
 Notification will be by email, SMS and – where possible – by personal follow-up telephone call.

 - The final decision whether or not to go ahead with the scheduled walk remains at our sole discretion.